jamesu/railscollab/README.markdown

 Refer to the [INSTALL.markdown] [3] and [UPGRADE.markdown] [4] files

+A word of warning however.
+If you are upgrading from an old version pre-0.8 stable (database version 14 or lower), then MAKE SURE YOU BACK UP YOUR UPLOADED FILES AS THE FILE STORAGE HAS BEEN RE-IMPLEMENTED AND YOUR OLD DATA WILL BE REMOVED.

+Again, MAKE SURE YOU BACK UP YOUR UPLOADED FILES.

 ## I have an issue.
 Where can i report it?

 Feel free to report any issues or feature requests you might have to the [tracker on LightHouse] [2].